 The moonlight mile was founded by the husband/wife team of Garry and Becky Embry in the summer of 2013.
 The mile is named after one of our favorite Rolling Stones’ songs (song 10 on Sticky Fingers).
 Our LLC (HTL Greenpoint) is named after a favorite toast “here’s to life” of Roger Clyne and the Peacemakers (band we love) and our Greenpoint neighborhood that we are residents of and dearly love.
 Special thanks to Mike and Cathy Crane, Eileen Petitio, Larry Huels, Shawn Lehouiller, Sandy Walker, and Suzanne and Terry Trueb for supporting our idea.
 The mile opened in March 2014.
 Garry’s prior career included leadership positions with Best Buy and Circuit City, including extensive past experience in opening new stores, staffing/hiring/leadership development, community partnership/relations and customer service.
 Garry also was a part of one the midwest’s best rock cover bands “tastes like chicken” in the 90’s in St. Louis.
 Garry manages and runs the day-to-day operations at the mile.
-Becky is an attorney and partner at Landman, Corsi, Ballaine & Ford PC in Manhattan, NY, and the mile’s special event decorator extraordinaire.
+Becky is an attorney, and the mile’s special event decorator extraordinaire.

 We wanted to create a place where everyone is treated great; where everyone, from our employees to our customers, is valued.
 We understand the choices that customers have and appreciate them spending their time and money with us.
 We have a passion for American Whiskey (Garry was born and raised in Louisville, KY, hence the love of American Whiskey) and traditional and creative whiskey cocktails.
 We love a great beer and a nice glass of wine.
 Music is also a big part of who we are and what makes the mile such a special place.
 Our “free” jukebox is a big hit and stocked up with music that defines the mile.
 So, “here’s to life” and thank you for your support of locally owned and operated businesses.
 We look forward to seeing you at the mile.